$B\to X_{c(u)}\ell\bar{\nu}_{\ell}\gamma$ and determination of non-perturbative parameters

 Another important point to note is that the integration domain in $E_{\nu}$ has a boundary from below:

 Therefore, it should be ensured that $E_{\nu}$ does not cross the boundary.
-This is enforced by introducing appropriate theta function in the integral.
-This plays an important role in the integration of delta functions and their derivative present in the differential rate $\frac{d^2\Gamma}{dq'^2 dE_{\ell}}$.
+This is enforced by introducing an appropriate theta function in the integral.
+This plays an important role in the integration of delta functions and their derivatives present in the differential rate in Eqn. (\ref{app_b_diff_decay}).